 In a mainstream Year 10 pathway students will complete two semesters of Religious Education, English and Mathematics.
-(Allocation to Mathematics and Foundation English classes will be based on previous assessments and teacher judgement).
+(Allocation to Vocational Mathematics and Essential English classes will be based on previous assessments and teacher judgement).
 Students must complete units in Humanities (History), Science and Health and Physical Education.

-They will then have a minimum of three 'free choice' electives in which they can pursue their with interests or goals.
-For breadth of curriculum, students may not choose more than two of the three choice' electives from the same Learning Area.
+They will then have a minimum of three 'free choice' electives in which they can pursue their and the second states of goals.
+For breadth of curriculum, students may not choose more than the same Learning Area.

-YEAR 10 VETIS PATHWAY
+YEAR 10 VET PATHWAY